-When it comes to preventing pressure sores, maintaining the health of your skin is crucial.
-And, yes, that means paying careful attention to nutrition.
+For instance, it is crucial to maintain the health of your skin to reduce the risk of developing pressure sores.
+And yes, that means paying careful attention to nutrition.

 The development of pressure sores is often linked to poor appetite, difficulty eating, and the inadequate intake of nutrients – factors that are all often present in bed-resting people.